telamon/oxytox/heroes/src/chapter_1.md

 **HoX** is an experimental social meta-game to combat `stress`, `exhaustion` and `depression`.
-We've crafted it with love and care so that it can be enjoyed by everybody, even those of us that lost their torch and are wandering the **Dungeons of Despair**.
+We've crafted it with love and care so that it can be enjoyed by everybody, even those of us that lost their torch and are wandering in the dark.

-> No app nor installation needed, but a smartphone with a camera is a good first step.
+> No app nor installation needed, but a smartphone with a camera is a good to have.

 **Don't worry** and most importantly **Have Fun!**

 ## Introduction

+We all know that it's dangerous to go alone so you got to recruit a party and prepare yourselves to raid the **Dungeons of Despair** where the mythical sword **Twister of Destiny** is said to be buried.

+Take a look at the quest board and pick anyone you like.

 ## Quest Board

 As a beginner you're entitled to the `E` difficulty quests.
-It's not very important to keep track of your progress in the beginning.
-Remembering if you've done a quest or not is enough.
+It's not important to keep track of your progress in the beginning.
+Remembering if you've done a quest or not is enough, the rest can be summarized later

 > Quests marked with a `D` may be repeated once per day.